-Access Genealogy is the largest free genealogy search that does not have a parent subscription site.
+Access Genealogy is the largest free genealogy site (opens in new tab) that does not have a parent subscription service.
 Started in 1999 by one man with a simple 50-page spread, the site has grown, with over 250,000 pages and millions of records now available.
 Take a look at some of the features found on the site:

 - Genealogy records

 - Free charts, correspondence record, and research calendar

 Access Genealogy is well known for its in-depth Native American research, a feature we have not found on any other genealogy search site.
 If you are interested in tracing your Native American lineage, you would really benefit from the tribal history pages, articles, and rolls of Native American treaties, trade, land claims, and other activities.

 Access Genealogy has 12 main search categories, each with their own collections of data.
 For example, the main category would be biographies.
 Once you click on that category, all of the collections will appear with an option to browse.
 You can also search all of the collections by entering your surname.
 There are also genealogy collections specific to the US.
 All of these records are organized by state.
 Access Genealogy contains many links to other resources for finding information on ancestors.
 Even though Access Genealogy is a free site, much of the search database is from Ancestry.com (opens in new tab).
 You will need to pay a subscription fee to view some of the information.